 Online shopping at the workplace is way more common than employers initially thought.
 This presents a lot bigger problem than just the lost productivity.
-Most organisations permit online shopping at work – or at least they don’t have clear policies against it.
+Most organizations permit online shopping at work – or at least they don’t have clear policies against it.

-Whenever your employees are using the internet, your organisation is at risk.
+Whenever your employees are using the internet, your organization is at risk.
 The risk multiplies when your staff is shopping online at work.
 As you can imagine, around holiday times, online shopping spikes at the workplace.
 The more people shop at work, the chances of making a mistake become significantly higher than usual.

 Whether the employees are shopping online using their work computer or they bring their own device, they are exposing your organization to a possible data breach.